mg-2m/studio-legacy-updates/docs/backend-rules.md

       * *Bad:* "Defendant failed to pay rent and damaged the property."
       * *Good (Fact A):* "Defendant failed to pay rent for the period of [Period]."
       * *Good (Fact B):* "Defendant caused damage to the property beyond reasonable wear and tear."
   * **2.2.
-Mutually Exclusive Logic (`mutex`):** Facts that contradict each other MUST be grouped logically (even if visually separated). *Future-proofing: Prepare the JSON structure to handle `mutexGroup` IDs to prevent users from selecting contradictory facts.*
+Mutually Exclusive Logic (`mutexGroup`):** Facts that contradict each other MUST be grouped logically by assigning them the same `mutexGroup` ID string.
+This prevents users from selecting legally contradictory facts (e.g., a marriage was 'civil' vs 'customary').

 ### 3\.
 Smart Evidence Topology (`_base.json`)